qiziAI/HunyuanVideo-1.5-fork/README.md

 ## 🧩 Community Contributions

-If you develop/use HunyuanVideo in your projects, welcome to let us know.
+If you develop/use HunyuanVideo-1.5 in your projects, welcome to let us know.

 - **ComfyUI** - [ComfyUI](https://github.com/comfyanonymous/ComfyUI): A powerful and modular diffusion model GUI with a graph/nodes interface.
 ComfyUI supports HunyuanVideo-1.5 with various engineering optimizations for fast inference.